Ba'ath Party (Syrian-dominated faction): Lebanon

 The Lebanese branch was established in 1966, the year of the Ba'ath Party split.
 During the Lebanese Civil War, the party had an armed militia called the Assad Battalion.
 The party joined forces with Kamal Jumblatt's Progressive Socialist Party in organizing the National Democratic Movement, seeking to abolish the confessional state.
 The National Democratic Movement was superseded by the National Democratic Front, in which the party participated.
 The party organized resistance against Israeli forces in Lebanon.
 In July 1987, it took part in forming the Unification and Liberation Front.

 In the 2009 parliamentary election, the party won two seats as part of the March 8 Alliance.
 The parliamentarians of the party are Assem Qanso and Qassem Hashem.
-The current leader of the party is Fayez Shukr.
 Wael Nader al-Halqi, the Prime Minister of Syria, praised the Lebanon Regional Branch leadership, stating that they supported the Syrian leadership and stayed loyal to the Assads despite the Syrian occupation of Lebanon and in times of conspiracies and attacks.
+Since 2018, party is along the Amal Movement part of Development and Liberation parliamentary bloc.
+As of 2023, the leader of the party is Ali Hijazi.
+In the 2022 parliamentary election, the party won one seat.

 Mauritania

-A Syrian branch was established in Mauritania in 1981.
+A secret Syrian branch was established in Mauritania in 1981.
+The party was founded on 20 September 1994 by a mixture of Arab nationalists and members of a secret Ba'ath party association in Mauritania.
+The party won a seat in the 19 November and 3 December 2006 elections.
+In the 2013 election, the party lost its seat.
+In the most recent elections in 2018, the party received only 0.31% of the vote.

+As of 2013, the party is led by Mahfouz Weld al-Azizi.
+The party has strongly supported the Syrian government throughout the Syrian Civil War.

 Palestine

 Palestinian Samir al-Attari was a member of the National Command in the 1970s.
 Until 1970, as-Saiqa remained under the control of Jadid.
+Following the outbreak of the Syrian Civil War in 2011, as-Sa'iqa took up arms in support of the Syrian Ba'athist government, participating in numerous military operations such as the Southern Damascus offensive (April–May 2018).
+After the fall of the Assad regime, as-Saiqa was allowed to resume its political activities by the new Syrian government and reopen its offices in Syria.